-What is Sugaring?
 Sugaring, also known as ‘sugar waxing’ or ‘Persian waxing’ is a method of hair removal that has been in use since 1900 BC.
-During the process, a sugaring substrate sticks to and removes hair without attaching to the skin.
+During the process, a sugaring substrate made with lemon juice and sugar sticks to and removes hair without attaching to the skin.
 Many compare this to standard waxing, but sugaring can be applied over missed hairs.
-The paste is also very gentle and can be put right over an area that was just sugared without fear of much irritation.
-This sounds very ‘redhead friendly‘ to us because the sugar itself is otherwise hypoallergenic!
+The paste (which is at room temperature) is also very gentle and can be put right over an area that was just sugared without fear of much irritation.
+The hair is then pulled in the natural direction of your follicle’s growth pattern.

-Redheads, if you insist on waxing make sure your esthetican uses a sensitive cream based wax with healing botanicals such as chamomile and green tea.
+If you insist on waxing, make sure your esthetician uses a sensitive cream based wax with healing botanicals such as chamomile and green tea.

 Rock it like a Redhead!